Are you an introvert and what is the definition? being an introvert is a type of personality preference which is often

 Introvert is the opposite of extrovert.
 Introverts gain their energy and recharge their batteries by being alone.
 To seek peace and quiet, deep thinkers.
 They’re more inwardly focused, often finding their inner world more interesting than the outer world.

-The concept of introversion and extroversion was created by a psychologist Carl Jung, it’s a psychological concept which is mainly to do with inward or outward focus, and energy, where we get our energy from and how much interaction with people we require and want.
+The concept of introversion and extroversion was created by psychologist, Carl Jung.
+It’s a psychological concept which is mainly to do with inward or outward focus, and energy, where we get our energy from and how much interaction with people we require and want.
 While energy and where we get it from is a big part of being an introvert or extrovert, it also covers a large array of different personality traits.

 While extroverts gain energy from social interactions and being in groups, these same situations can be an energy drain for introverts.
 An introvert may become mentally drained by a group or social situation and may actively seek out their own personal alone time, or they may just simply become more quiet and less responsive to attention.